cchitsiang/awesome-stars/topics.md

 - [open-source-ideas/ideas](https://github.com/open-source-ideas/ideas) - 💡 Looking for inspiration for your next open source project?
 Or perhaps you've got a brilliant idea you can't wait to share with others?
 Open Source Ideas is a community built specifically for this! 👋
 - [akshay2211/PixImagePicker](https://github.com/akshay2211/PixImagePicker) - Pix is a Whatsapp image picker replica. with this, you can integrate an image picker just like WhatsApp.
 - [date-fns/date-fns](https://github.com/date-fns/date-fns) - ⏳ Modern JavaScript date utility library ⌛️
-- [aws/aws-cdk](https://github.com/aws/aws-cdk) - The AWS Cloud Development Kit is a framework for defining cloud infrastructure in code
 - [React-Sight/React-Sight](https://github.com/React-Sight/React-Sight) - Visualization tool for React, with support for Fiber, Router (v4), and Redux
 - [alibaba/Sentinel](https://github.com/alibaba/Sentinel) - A powerful flow control component enabling reliability, resilience and monitoring for microservices. (面向云原生微服务的高可用流控防护组件)
 - [saleor/saleor](https://github.com/saleor/saleor) - A modular, high performance, headless e-commerce platform built with Python, GraphQL, Django, and React.